mfallesen/note-taking-app/README.md

 ## How to use:

-Using this is simple simply navigate to (insert link here) and start taking notes!
+Using this is simple simply navigate to (https://vast-basin-99556.herokuapp.com/) and start taking notes!

 ![Title Screen](/public/assets/images/indexhtml.gif)